commonknowledge/.github/.github/pull_request_template.md

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] The changes we made match the spec, for example the Figma file.
+- [ ] I've checked the spec (e.g. Figma file) and documented any divergences.
 - [ ] My code follows the code style of this project.
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
+- [ ] I've updated the documentation accordingly.
 - [ ] Replace unused checkboxes with bullet points.